-The average American eats over 13 pounds of turkey each year.
-That's twice as much as the amount of turkey consumed per person annually in the late 1980s.
-Turkey's increase in popularity is linked to its nutrition: Turkey -- especially the white breast meat -- is low in total fat, saturated fat and cholesterol.
+The average American gobbles up 16 pounds of turkey each year -- about double the amount people ate in the 1960s.
+The poultry's increase in popularity may be linked to its nutrition.
+Turkey -- especially the white breast meat -- is high in protein and low in total fat, saturated fat and cholesterol.
 While turkey breasts are typically roasted, a slow cooker is an easy, hands-off way to get moist, flavorful meat without tying up the oven.
-You can prepare Butterball's 3-pound boneless turkey breast or the company's 3- to 9-pound bone-in turkey breast in the slow cooker.
+You can prepare a Butterball 3-pound boneless turkey breast or the company's 3- to 9-pound bone-in turkey breast in the slow cooker.

 Remove the turkey breast from its outer packaging, leaving the string netting that covers a boneless breast in place.
 Use paper towels to pat the meat dry.

 Place the turkey breast in the slow cooker, skin-side up.
-Pour in water, broth, wine or a combination, planning on 1/2 cup of liquid for a 3-pound turkey breast.
+Pour in water, broth, wine or a combination -- 1/2 cup of liquid for a 3-pound turkey breast.

-Put the slow cooker's lid securely in place.
-Turn to the low setting and allow the turkey breast to cook for four hours.
+Place the lid on the slow cooker and make sure it's secure.
+Turn the cooker to the low setting, and allow the turkey breast to cook for four hours.

-Check that the internal temperature of the center and both ends of the turkey breast has reached 140 degrees Fahrenheit.
-Use a meat thermometer to do this.
+Insert a meat thermometer to check the turkey's progress.
+By this point, the internal temperature of the center and both ends of the turkey breast should reach about 140 degrees Fahrenheit.

-Return the slow cooker's lid.
-Cook the turkey breast for approximately one to two more hours, or until the internal temperature of the meat has reached 170 degrees Fahrenheit.
+Replace the slow cooker's lid.
+Cook the turkey breast for one to two more hours, or until the internal temperature reaches 170 degrees Fahrenheit.

-Remove the turkey breast from the cooker and place it on a cutting board.
-Allow it to rest, tented lightly with foil, for about 15 minutes before removing the skin and string netting, slicing and serving.
+Remove the turkey breast from the cooker, and place it on a cutting board.
+Allow it to rest, tented lightly with foil, for about 15 minutes.
+Cut away the string netting, then slice and serve the turkey.